andrewjlock/astrix/README.md

 $ python3 -m pip install -e .
 ```

+### Array API Compatibility and Jax

+This project implements most core functions using [Array API](https://data-apis.org/array-api/) standard functions to enable switching between NumPy and [Jax](https://jax.readthedocs.io/en/latest/).
+Numpy is the default, and superior for most use cases.
+Jax provides two extra capabilities: automatic differentiation and JIT compilation, which can be useful for optimisation and estimation problems.
+However, Jax is slower than Numpy for most use cases.
+Note that Jax backend is implemented on CPU only, and 64-bit precision is encorced (Jax defaults to 32-bit).

 ### Dependencies

 You will need to manually install the following dependency using apt